Zhouli33/EGC-paper-data-2025/README.md

 + /fig1-7 # GraphPad Prism files and output results

-+ /table # supplementary files
++ /table # Supplementary files

-+ /scripts # General R scripts used in this study
++ /Scripts # General R scripts used in this study